Certificiate in Radiation Protection

 University of Strathclyde/AURPO

-This course has been developed by the Centre for Lifelong Learning at the University of Strathclyde and the Association of University Radiation Protection Officers (AURPO) in collaboration with the Health and Safety Executive and RPA 2000.
+This course was developed by the Centre for Lifelong Learning at the University of Strathclyde and the Association of University Radiation Protection Officers (AURPO) in collaboration with the Health and Safety Executive and RPA 2000.
+It has recently been revised to cover the additional requirements of the Environment Agencies and the need for Radioactive Waste Advisers.

 Entry criteria for the course are a University degree in a physical science or acceptable alternative qualifications and relevant work experience.
 Participants should currently be working as Radiation Protection professionals.

-The course is aimed at assisting people who aspire to be Radiation Protection Advisers (RPAs) or just Radiation Protection Officers (RPOs) to demonstrate the required core of knowledge and core competencies in accordance with Annex 3 of the HSE Statement on RPAs.
-This course does not make people RPAs, rather it is concerned with assessing and demonstrating core competencies that will assist them if they go on to seek accreditation as an RPA from an awarding body e.g. RPA 2000.
+The course is aimed at assisting people to be effective Radiation Protection Officers (RPOs) and those who aspire to be Radiation Protection Advisers (RPAs) or Radioactive Waste Advisers and need to demonstrate the required core of knowledge and core competencies in accordance with Annex 3 of the HSE Statement on RPAs and the EA/SEPA syllabus for RWAs.
+This course does not make people RPAs/RWAs, rather it is concerned with assessing and demonstrating core competencies that will assist them if they go on to seek accreditation as an RPA or RWA from an awarding body e.g. RPA 2000.

-On successful completion of the eight assessed Course Units and 5 assignments, a Certificate of Professional Development will be awarded by the University of Strathclyde, recognising academic achievement in accordance with the HSE basic syllabus.
+On successful completion of the eight assessed Course Units and 5 assignments, a Certificate of Professional Development will be awarded by the University of Strathclyde, recognising academic achievement in accordance with the HSE basic syllabus (and EA/SEPA syllabus if undertaking the RWA assignment).

 Core of Knowledge

 There are eight Course Units that can be downloaded from the University’s Virtual Learning Environment, Myplace.
-These Units will more than cover the HSE's Basic Syllabus for the RPA.
-The Course Units are released two at a time at 6 week intervals:
+These Units cover the HSE's Basic Syllabus for the RPA and the EA/SEPA syllabus for RWA.
+The Course Units are released two at a time at 6 week intervals starting in September:

 1 Basis of Radiation Protection